Świdwin: History

+The area became part of the emerging Polish state under its first historic ruler Mieszko I around 967.
 In the 12th century there was a gród on the trade route from the coastal city of Kołobrzeg to Greater Poland.
-In the 13th century the settlement belonged to the Duchy of Pomerania under the Griffin duke Barnim I. In 1248 the duke ceded the area to the Bishop of Cammin, who shortly afterwards sold it to the Ascanian margraves of Brandenburg.
+Following the fragmentation of Poland, it formed part of the Duchy of Pomerania.
+Duke Barnim I granted the settlement to the Premonstratensians from Trzebiatów.
+In 1248 the duke ceded the area to the Bishop of Kamień, who shortly afterwards sold it to the Ascanian margraves of Brandenburg.
 Schivelbein was incorporated as the northeastern outpost of the Neumark region.
 It was granted town rights by 1296.
 From 1373 it was part of the Lands of the Bohemian (Czech) Crown as one of its northernmost towns, in 1384 it was passed to the State of the Teutonic Order, and in 1455 to Brandenburg, which possession it remained until the dissolution of the Holy Roman Empire in 1806.
+In the 15th century there were disputes with the nearby town of Białogard, and in 1469 even a battle was fought between the towns.
+Nowadays, an annual medieval-style competition is organized between the inhabitants of both towns.
 In 1477 a Carthusian monastery was established, which was secularized in 1539.
 Brewing developed at that time.
 In 1550, around 30% of the population died in an epidemic.
 In the 17th century the town suffered as a result of two fires and the Thirty Years' War.
 In 1816 it became part of the Prussian province of Pomerania.

+The town had a Jewish population of 150 in the early 1930s, before Hitler's rise to power.
+By Kristallnacht, most Jews had left the town, but those left were the victims of violence, and only 34 remained by May 1939.
+The unknown number remaining in July 1942 were sent to concentration camps.

 The Battle of Świdwin took place south of the town during 6–7 March 1945, in which a German SS corps was encircled and destroyed by two Soviet and one Polish armies.
 After the town was captured, a Soviet general was killed by a member of the Hitler Youth.
 The reprisals that followed saw the men shot, and the women and girls raped by Soviet troops.

+After World War II Farther Pomerania the town became again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+The town's name was name changed to Świbowina, which was officially renamed to Świdwin in 1946.

+The town's populace that had stayed or had fled and returned was expelled in accordance with the Potsdam Agreement.
+Until at least 1947, the Polish operated an internment camp in the town. which became overcrowded.
+In February 1947, the British administration in occupied Germany refused to accept refugees so that the camp became completely overcrowded.
+Many Germans died at the dire conditions.